Back to IGCSE 0620 Mind Map

 Practice Questions

 Two cotton wool plugs are placed at opposite ends of a glass tube.
-One is soaked in ammonia (Mr = 17) and the other in HCl (Mr = 36.5).
-A white ring forms inside the tube. a) Name the white solid formed.
-[1] b) State and explain on which side of the centre the white ring forms.
-[2]
+One is soaked in ammonia (Mr = 17) and the other in hydrochloric acid (Mr = 36.5).
+A white ring of ammonium chloride forms inside the tube.
+Where does the ring form?

 Key Idea